yuanshunning/pickit-docs/docs/documentation/cameras/how-to-execute-robot-camera-calibration-with-an-abb-yumi-robot.rst

 Calibration with an ABB Yumi
 ============================

-When using Pick-it with the YuMi robot, the camera should be **fixed to an independent structure**.
+When using Pickit with the YuMi robot, the camera should be **fixed to an independent structure**.
 A robot-mounted camera configuration is not possible due to YuMi payload limitations.
 Although YuMi is a robot with two-arms, robot-camera calibration only needs to be performed **for one